jgeorg24/jgeorg24/README.md

 # Hello, I'm Jacob George! 👋

-I'm an undergraduate student at the University of North Carolina at Charlotte, majoring in computer science with a concentration in AI, Robotics, and Gaming.
+I am a recent undergraduate graduate from the University of North Carolina at Charlotte, majoring in computer science with a concentration in AI, Robotics, and Gaming.

 ## 🚀 Technical Skills
 - **Programming Languages:** Python, SQL, Java, C++, C#